Türkçe

 Course Unit Code Course Unit Title Course Type Theory Practice ECTS Print

-SİBUL3003 Turkish Foreign Policy Required 3 0 6
+POLSIR3003 Turkish Foreign Policy I Required 3 0 6

-SİBUL3513 The Social and Political Structure of the Ottoman State Elective 3 0 4
+POLSIR3513 The Eastern Question and the End of the Ottoman Empire Elective 3 0 4

 3. Year - 2.
 Term